Social | Talent creativity

 • Open Posting System

-This system involves the Company clearly indicating the expectations and associated levels for positions that require challenging and diverse expertise.
-Employees with motivation can apply for these positions regardless of their current job title, and are considered for assignment on an ongoing basis.
+This system involves the Company clearly indicating the role, requirements and expectations level for position with staffing needs.
+Motivated employees can apply for these positions and are considered for assignment on an ongoing basis.

 • Job-Matching System